dwyl/phoenix-liveview-counter-tutorial/README.md

 end
 ```

-In our case we are _ignoring_ the `_params` and `_session`,
+In our case we are _ignoring_
-hence the underscore prepended
+the `_params` and `_session` arguments,
-to the parameters.
+hence the prepended underscore.
-If we were using sessions for user management,
+If we were using sessions,
 we would need to check the `session` variable,
-but in this simple counter example we just ignore it.
+but in this simple `counter` example, we just ignore it.

 `mount/3` returns a
 [tuple](https://elixir-lang.org/getting-started/basic-types.html#tuples):